Connect Fastn UCL to Cursor and access data from Notion

 • Open Cursor and navigate to Settings in the top-right corner.

-• In the MCP section, click Add new global server, this opens a file named mcp.json.
+• Next, in the Tools & Integrations section, click New MCP Server, this opens a file named mcp.json.

-• From Fastn UCL, navigate to the Integrate section in the right sidebar, and copy the code for your workspace.
+• From Fastn UCL, navigate to the Integrate section in the right sidebar, and copy the command code for your workspace in the Connect with Cursor section in SSE.

 Checking the multitenant option will enable you to embed connectors and actions for multiple tenants [users].